lucasvazq/dotfiles/README.md

 ## Ready, Set, Launch 🚀

-Run this command in your terminal to set up the dotfiles:
+Run this command to set up or update the dotfiles on your system:

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/lucasvazq/dotfiles/main/setup.sh)